 Data are also provided for babies who were admitted to a NICU or SCN.

-- Data is only provided for patients who were discharged during the 3-month reporting period and discharged during the same reporting period (e.g. in reporting for a January to March quarter, only patients discharged during this particular period are counted, regardless of the timing of their admission to hospital).
+- Data is only provided for patients who were discharged during the 3-month reporting period (e.g. in reporting for a January-March quarter, only patients discharged during this particular period are counted, regardless of the timing of their admission to hospital)

 - * No results are available.